Foxtrot (criminal network): Relations with other networks

 The Foxtrot network has been connected to a number of other suspects in organized crime, including a man who is regarded as one of Majid's closest friends.
 In April 2022, this man was given a prison sentence of 9 years and 6 months for serious drug offences.

 A man who was detained in 2021 in connection with a sizable drug trade is thought to be a third person connected to the Foxtrot network.
 The man is alleged to have connections to other criminal organizations in Europe and to have been involved in the importation of significant amounts of drugs from the Netherlands, Sweden and to Norway.

 Foxtrot and Majid also have connections to a large drug ring in Östersund.

 Additionally, it has been established through numerous investigations that the Foxtrot Network is allied with the Bro-network and Zero Network.
 People hired by the Foxtrot network and Majid have committed several violent crimes against the Dalen Network and their allies.
 The perpetrators were recruited from other criminal networks and were partially members of the Bro-Network or the Zero Network. the Dalen Network, which appears to be affiliated with Farsta yngre among other things, has also committed a number of violent acts against the Foxtrot network and its allies.

 In the media

 Gangster rapper "5iftyy" (born 2001), originally from the Bro-Network, is also linked by the Swedish police to the Foxtrot network.
 The rapper has also referred to the network in several songs and paid tribute to members who have been imprisoned.

-International attention
+International activities

+The Foxtrot network is reported to recruit teenagers in several countries to commit violent crimes including murder as a service to paying clients—violence as a service (VaaS)—often on behalf of the Iranian regime.
+A Europol group, OTF GRIMM, was set up to address VaaS, involving Belgium, Denmark, Finland, France, Germany, Iceland, the Netherlands, Norway, Spain, Sweden, and the United Kingdom.

+The Foxtrot network often avoids paying out, as perpetrators are usually caught.
+From 2022 to 2026 it is thought to have been responsible for about 35 murders, and actual and attempted attacks on Israeli targets in Europe.

-On 12 March 2025, the U.S Department of the Treasury sanctioned Foxtrot and its leader Rawa Majid over "attacks on Israeli and Jewish targets in Europe.”
-On 14 April, the British government announced it has sanctioned the Foxtrot Network, due to its criminal activities.
+On 12 March 2025, the U.S Department of the Treasury sanctioned Foxtrot and its leader Rawa Majid over "attacks on Israeli and Jewish targets in Europe."
+In April 2025 the Government of the United Kingdom sanctioned the Foxtrot Network due to its criminal activities.

+On 13 January 2026, Iraqi authorities announced the arrest of leadership figures associated with the Sweden-based Foxtrot Network.
+A statement issued by the Iraqi National Intelligence Service said "Based on precise intelligence information and internal and external tracking operations, the National Intelligence Service, in coordination with the Supreme Judicial Council and security authorities in Sulaymaniyah Governorate in the Iraqi Kurdistan Region, apprehended criminal leaders subject to domestic and international arrest warrants who are affiliated with the Foxtrot Network."